 Take shorter breaks more often

-Taking shorter breaks has been shown to increase students attention and focus.
+Taking shortermaintain your mood, sleep/rest cycles, increases creativity and attention breaks has been shown to increase students attention and focus.
 The longer we are stimulated by the same or similar information, the less attention we pay it overtime.
 By taking short and more regular breaks, students can increase their learning efficiency and reduce fatigue.

 Get up from your study area and get active.
 Moving your body increases blood flow and reduces stiffness, even a quick stretch next to your desk can have rejuvenating benefits.
 So why not go for a quick walk to refresh your mind and body for the next study session.